 - Group candles in odd numbers (3, 5, 7) for balance.

-Bonus: Add a few clear glass cylinders around your tallest tapers.
-It’s cozy + wind-proof if you’re near a drafty window.
+A small bonus: add a few clear glass cylinders around your tallest tapers.
+It’s cozy and wind-proof if you’re near a drafty window.

 4. Bathroom Spa Glow (Even on a Tuesday)